John Cho: Acting

 In May 2024, he had a cameo in the television adaptation of The Sympathizer.
 In early August 2024, Cho voiced in the audiobook version of the romantic comedy book, Drop Dead, written by Lily Chu.
 Cho starred in a sci-fi horror film, Afraid, released on August 30, 2024.

 In February 2025, Cho was cast in the second season of Poker Face.
 He also had cameos in several Murderbot episodes, which premiered on May 16, 2025.
 Cho made his Korean drama debut in Tempest, which was released on Disney+ and Hulu on September 10, 2025.

+In early 2026, Cho was cast in the Apple TV series The Off Weeks.

 Music

 Cho is the lead singer for Viva La Union (formerly known as Left of Zed), a Los Angeles garage rock band composed of former Berkeley and USC students.
 They have one album, self-titled, while their song "Chinese Baby" is on the Harold & Kumar Escape from Guantanamo Bay soundtrack.